pratistha664/Responsive-Design-Implementation/README.md

 Immediately after the navbar, a search bar is placed prominently.
 The intention here is to mimic user behavior on real platforms like Flipkart, where product discovery is a core feature.
 The search bar is large and centered for easy accessibility, especially on mobile devices.

 Below the search bar, the main product showcase begins.
 The focus of the page is a high-quality shoe image, which represents the product being sold.
-I selected or inserted a visually clean shoe image to give users a clear view of what they are purchasing.
+I selected or inserted a visually clean shoe image to give users a clear view of what they are purchasng.
 The image is centered within a clean frame and is given enough spacing to keep the layout breathable.

 Accompanying the shoe image is its price, clearly displayed in a readable font and bold style.
 This allows users to quickly grasp the product's value without scrolling or confusion.
 The pricing section is kept close to the image for easy visual scanning and user decision-making.